irods-contrib/metalnx-msi/docs/INSTALL.md

 ```bash
 $ sudo yum install irods-dev-4.1.8-centos7-x86_64.rpm
 ```

+> __Note:__ The `yum` command accepts local RPM files as input.
+When using `yum` to install RPM packages, it will automatically fetch all the dependencies from the central repository.
+The `irods-dev-4.1.8-centos7-x86_64.rpm
+` package used in the last command is a __local__ file.

 YUM will resolve the dependencies for the `irods-devel` package and will fetch them from the central repository.